Skip to content

 Clinically Relevant Bottom Line:

 The additional CHG4% bathing procedure for high-risk PICU populations can significantly reduce the incidence of CLABSI.
 Here, the authors report the significant risk factor of IMD as a novel finding compared to other factors previously described in the literature.
-Comparatively, US-based guidelines propose using CHG2% rather than CHG4% for preventing HAI.
+Comparatively, US-based guidelines propose using CHG2% rather than CHG4% to prevent HAI.
 It would be interesting to consider if there was a marked difference for paediatric ICU populations.
 Understanding whether CLABSI rates differed between short-term and long-term invasive medical devices would also be interesting.

 Reviewed by: Ivy Wei Jeng